Sparse Scheduled Diffusion Guidance for Inverse Problems: Introduction

-At the core of diffusion-based posterior sampling is a sequential denoising process that approximates intermediate posterior distributions.
-These distributions combine the learned prior with progressively refined likelihoods at each noise level.
-However, the exact posterior denoiser involves an intractable likelihood gradient, leading most methods to rely on approximations that \emph{require computing vector-Jacobian products through the denoiser} network at every step~\cite{chung2022diffusion, song2023pseudoinverse}.
-While effective, this introduces substantial computational and memory overhead, limiting scalability and practical deployment.
+At the core of diffusion-based posterior sampling is a sequential denoising process that approximates a sequence of intermediate posterior distributions.
+These distributions combine the learned prior with measurement consistency at each noise level.
+In practice, many existing methods start from pure noise and apply data-consistency guidance throughout the full reverse trajectory.
+Moreover, approximating the exact posterior denoiser often requires an intractable likelihood gradient, leading common methods to compute vector-Jacobian products through the denoiser at every step~\citep{chung2022diffusion, song2023pseudoinverse}.
+While effective, these choices introduce substantial computational and memory overhead, limiting scalability and practical deployment.

-To avoid these problems, we present the \textbf{Guess and Guide (G\&G)} framework for \emph{backpropagation-free} zero-shot generative modeling.
-Our approach introduces a lightweight optimization procedure for Bayesian Inverse Inference that avoids costly vector-Jacobian products at each sampling step.
-First, an \textbf{initial guess phase} rapidly obtains a high-quality estimate through iterative optimization.
-Next, a \textbf{guided denoising phase} refines this estimate, using a flexible custom scheduling strategy.
-We show that our simple approach significantly reduces memory usage and inference time.
-Importantly, our method achieves high reconstruction quality across diverse tasks, including super-resolution, inpainting, deblurring, phase retrieval, and HDR reconstruction.
-Together, we propose a fast, general, and gradient-free framework to solve diffusion-based inverse problems.
+Our key observation is that \textit{posterior sampling does not need to start from pure noise}, and \textit{data consistency does not need to be enforced at every denoising step}.
+Instead, we can first construct a task-informed sample at an intermediate timestep $\bm{t_*}$ and then run only the remaining part of the reverse trajectory while applying sparse data-consistency corrections at scheduled timesteps.
+Applying them too densely can repeatedly perturb the diffusion trajectory, while applying them too late leaves little time for the denoiser to remove artifacts introduced by the measurement objective.

+Building on this observation, we introduce \textsc{Spin} (\textbf{Sp}arse Scheduled Diffusion Guidance for \textbf{In}verse Problems), a two-phase framework for efficient diffusion-based inverse problem solving.
+Our contributions are threefold. \contribnum{1} We formulate an iterative warm-start posterior sampling procedure that targets an intermediate posterior time-marginal instead of initializing the reverse process from pure noise. \contribnum{2} We propose a sparse guidance strategy that applies \textit{lightweight} measurement corrections only at selected noise levels, \textit{thereby avoiding vector-Jacobian products through the denoiser}. \contribnum{3} We show that \textsc{Spin} \textit{reduces inference time and memory usage} while maintaining high reconstruction quality across linear and nonlinear inverse problems.